blabla1337/skf-flask/skf/markdown/code_examples/django/7-code_example--X_path_query--.md

         return = encoder(allowed, input, count)

-        # If the encoder came back false we do not process the function!

-        if return != False:
+        //If the encoder came back false we do not process the function! if return != False:

-            # Parse the register.xml
+            //Parse the register.xml
             root = etree.parse("register.xml")

-            # Extract the id from the XML using XPath
-            find = etree.XPath('/Employees/Employee[ID=' + return + ']')
+            //Extract the id from the XML using XPath find = etree.XPath('/Employees/Employee[ID=' + return + ']')

             for x in find(root):